DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 1. Connect the SSD you will be using with your Raspberry Pi to your Mac or Windows PC.
 2. Download and install 'Raspberry Pi Imager' from the Raspberry Pi website.
 3. Use 'Raspberry Pi imager' to pre-configure the Raspberry Pi operating system and write it to the SSD.
-4. Connect the SSD to the Raspberry Pi, along with power and ethernet cable (if using) and power it on.
+4. Connect the SSD to the Raspberry Pi, along with power and ethernet cable (if using).
-5. Once the Pi has booted up, connect to it remotely from your Mac or Windows PC using SSH
+5. Power on the Pi and connect to it remotely from your Mac or Windows PC using SSH.
-6. Run the DigiNode Setup script to install and configure your DigiByte Node and/or DigiAsset Node
+6. Run the DigiNode Setup script to install and configure your DigiByte Node and/or DigiAsset Node.
 7. Assign the Raspberry Pi a Static IP address on your network and open the relevant ports on your router.

 ## STEP 1 - Connect the SSD to your Windows or Mac computer